nicolaheld24/Palisades_LiDAR_R/README.md

 ![Sentinel-2 NDVI](figures/palisades_fires_NDVI.png)

+The NDVI time series shows a clear decrease in vegetation condition after the fire.
+The pre-fire observations from 14 December 2023 and 2 January 2025 show similar spatial patterns, while the 12 January 2025 post-fire observation shows substantially lower NDVI values.
+The difference map, dNDVI (12 Jan 2025 − 14 Dec 2023), highlights the spatial extent of this change.
+NDVI values increase again in June 2025 and January 2026, indicating a gradual recovery in the spectral vegetation response.

 ### 3.2 NBR
 Normalized Burn Ratio (NBR) was calculated for the same Sentinel-2 scenes to characterize spectral changes associated with fire disturbance and vegetation recovery.

 ![Sentinel-2 NBR](figures/palisades_fires_NBR.png)

+The NBR shows a pronounced spectral response to the fire.
+Compared with the pre-fire observations, NBR values decrease strongly in the 12 January 2025 post-fire observation.
+The corresponding dNBR (12 Jan 2025 − 14 Dec 2023) highlights the spatial extent of the fire-related spectral change.
+NBR values increase again in June 2025 and January 2026, indicating changes towards a higher post-fire spectral response.

 ### 4. Limitations

 Several factors should be considered when interpreting the results:
-Several factors should be considered when interpreting the results:

 - The 2023 and 2025 LiDAR datasets differ in acquisition period and point density.
 The 2023 dataset has a point density of 27.8 points/m², compared with 31.5 points/m² in 2025.
+- The 2023 LiDAR data were acquired in December 2023, more than one year before the January 2025 fire.
+Therefore, the LiDAR comparison does not represent vegetation conditions immediately before the fire and may include changes unrelated to the fire.
 - CHM differences represent changes in vegetation height and do not directly measure biomass loss.
 - Low-height LiDAR return density is used as a proxy for low-height vegetation structure and does not directly represent biomass or vegetation cover.
 - NOAA C-CAP vegetation classes represent land cover from 2021 and therefore do not describe vegetation conditions at the exact time of the fire.
-- Airborne LiDAR data are generally available at much lower temporal frequency than satellite imagery.
-In this study, the most recent available pre-fire LiDAR acquisition for the study area was from December 2023, more than one year before the January 2025 fire.
-This limits the ability to capture vegetation conditions immediately before the fire and can reduce the timeliness of LiDAR-based analyses for future fire events.
+- Airborne LiDAR data are generally available at much lower temporal frequency than satellite imagery, which limits their use for monitoring vegetation changes over short time periods.
 - Sentinel-2 observations are limited to selected cloud-free scenes and provide complementary spectral information rather than direct measurements of vegetation structure.

 ### 5. Conclusion

-The results show that airborne LiDAR can be effectively used to quantify and visualize changes in vegetation structure following a wildfire.
-The comparison of pre-fire and post-fire LiDAR data allowed canopy height loss and changes in low-height vegetation structure to be mapped at a very high spatial resolution.
+The results show that airborne LiDAR can be used to quantify and visualize changes in vegetation structure following a wildfire.
+The comparison of the 2023 and 2025 datasets revealed substantial canopy height loss, with most areas showing more than 1 m of loss falling within the 2–5 m loss category.
+Low-height LiDAR return density also decreased across 61.4% of the analysed vegetation area, indicating a substantial reduction in low-height vegetation structure.

-A major advantage of LiDAR for post-fire vegetation assessment is its ability to acquire data independently of cloud cover.
-This can be particularly useful in the immediate aftermath of a wildfire, when optical satellite imagery such as Sentinel-2 may be limited by clouds.
-In addition, the 0.5 m spatial resolution of the LiDAR data allows changes in vegetation structure to be captured at a much finer scale than medium-resolution satellite imagery.
+LiDAR provides important advantages for post-fire vegetation assessment through its high spatial resolution and ability to acquire data independently of cloud cover.
+This allows fine-scale structural changes to be mapped even when optical satellite imagery may be affected by clouds.
+At the same time, the relatively low temporal frequency of airborne LiDAR limits its use for continuous monitoring.

-Sentinel-2 complemented the LiDAR analysis by providing spectral information on vegetation condition and its changes over time.
-Together, the two data sources provide complementary information: LiDAR captures changes in vegetation structure, while Sentinel-2 provides information on spectral vegetation response and subsequent recovery.
+Sentinel-2 complemented the LiDAR analysis by providing a temporal perspective on vegetation condition.
+NDVI and NBR showed a pronounced spectral change immediately after the fire, followed by increasing values in the subsequent observations from June 2025 and January 2026.
+Together, the datasets provide complementary information: LiDAR captures changes in vegetation structure, while Sentinel-2 captures changes in spectral vegetation response over time.